vincentmvdm/rebass-boilerplate/README.md

 ### Redux Thunk instead of Redux Saga

-Asynchronous dispatch is essential, but Redux Saga is complex and takes a while to learn.
+Asynchronous action dispatch is essential, but Redux Saga is complex and takes a while to learn.
 Redux Thunk takes at most 30 minutes to learn and set up.

 ### Rebass

-Rebass provides only the essential components you would end up creating yourself otherwise.
-It enables you to easily use an [8pt grid](https://spec.fm/specifics/8-pt-grid) and styled-components makes customization easy.
+Rebass provides only the essential components you would create yourself anyway.
+It enables the use of an [8pt grid](https://spec.fm/specifics/8-pt-grid) and customization is easy thanks to styled-components.

 ### Redux Form